nuxy/baraja-js/README.md

 | center      | Stack position is always centered.     | Boolean | true     |
 | scatter     | Position cards in a non-linear way.    | Boolean | false    |

-These options are supported by the `Baraja.fan` method.
+These options are supported by the `baraja.fan` method.
 See the [animation examples](https://github.com/nuxy/baraja-js/blob/master/demo/index.html#L107) provided in the demo.

 ## Developers